zendeskgarden/react-components/packages/notifications/src/Well.example.md

 </Grid>
 ```

-You can also use a floating `Well` to emphasis content
+You can also use a floating `Well` to emphasize content

 ```jsx
 <Grid>